Kimuchan0312/kimuchan-fe/README.md

-# Kimuchan 🌸: A Japanese Learning App
+# Kimuchan: A Japanese Reading Learning App

 ## Overview

-こんにちは (Konnichiwa)!
 Welcome to Kimuchan, your go-to web app for mastering the Japanese language.
-From vocabulary to reading tests, we're your one-stop location for all things 日本語 (Nihongo).

 ## Table of Contents